Anthony Musaba

-Anthony Tite Musaba (born 6 December 2000) is a Dutch professional footballer who plays as a winger for Süper Lig club Samsunspor.
+Anthony Tite Emmanuel Musaba (born 6 December 2000) is a Dutch professional footballer who plays as a winger for club Norwich City, on loan from Süper Lig club Fenerbahçe.

-Career
+Club career

 NEC Nijmegen

-In early April 2019, after making the first-team squad during the season, Musaba was one of four trainees to sign a new contract with NEC Nijmegen.
-In the same month, he made his professional debut in an Eerste Divisie match against FC Volendam.
+In early April 2019, after making the first-team squad during the season, Musaba was one of four trainees to sign a new contract with NEC.
+In the same month, he made his professional debut in an Eerste Divisie match against Volendam.

-He scored 7 goals and made 5 assists in 25 Eerste Divisie appearances in the 2019–20 season, which was cut short due to the COVID-19 pandemic and which was his first full season.
+He scored seven goals and made five assists in 25 Eerste Divisie appearances in the 2019–20 season, which was cut short due to the COVID-19 pandemic and which was his first full season.

 Monaco

-In June 2020, Ligue 1 club AS Monaco FC announced the signing of Musaba on a five-year contract.
-The transfer fee paid to NEC Nijmegen was reported as €2 to 2.5 million.
+In June 2020, Ligue 1 club Monaco announced the signing of Musaba on a five-year contract.
+The transfer fee paid to NEC was reported as €2-2.5 million.

+On 3 August 2021, he made his debut as a late substitute in a UEFA Champions League qualifying third round first match against Sparta Prague in 2–0 away win.

+Loan years

-On 24 August 2020, he was loaned to Cercle Brugge.
+On 24 August 2020, he was loaned to Cercle Brugge until the end of 2020–21 season.
+On 29 August 2020, he made his Belgian Pro League debut as a substitute against KV Kortrijk, in a 1–0 home loss.

-On 31 August 2021, he was loaned to Heerenveen.
+On 31 August 2021, he was loaned to Heerenveen until the end of 2021–22 season.
+18 September 2021, he made his debut with the team in a Eredivisie 1–0 home win against Fortuna Sittard.

 On 29 August 2022, he joined Metz on loan with an option to buy.
+On 3 September 2022, he played and scored for Metz B in a Championnat National 2 Group B match against Créteil in a 2–1 home loss.
+On 12 September 2022, he made his Ligue 2 debut as a substitute against Guingamp, in a 6–3 home loss.

 On 4 January 2023, Musaba returned to NEC on loan.

 Sheffield Wednesday

 On 3 August 2023, Musaba joined EFL Championship side Sheffield Wednesday for an undisclosed fee.
 He made his debut coming off the bench against Southampton on 4 August 2023.
 He scored his first goal against Mansfield Town in the EFL Cup heading in from close range.
 His first league goal came against Middlesbrough when Di'Shon Bernard cut into the box from the right and pulled back for Musaba to calmly slot the ball into the net.

 Musaba enjoyed a strong debut season and chipped in with eight goals in all competitions, seven in the Championship, and five assists.
 Following the end of the 2024–25 season an option was taken on his contract.
-During pre-season for the 2025–26 season, Musaba was heavily linked to Turkish side Samsunspor.